opensearch-project/documentation-website/_field-types/flat-object.md

 The maximum field value length in the dot notation is 2<sup>24</sup> &minus; 1.
 {: .note}

-The flat object field type provides the following advantages:
+The flat object field type provides the following benefits:

 - Efficient reads: Fetching performance is similar to that of a keyword field.
-- Memory efficiency: Storing the entire complex JSON object in one field without indexing all its subfields reduces the number of fields in an index.
+- Memory efficiency: Storing the entire complex JSON object in one field without indexing all of its subfields reduces the number of fields in an index.
 - Space efficiency: OpenSearch does not create an inverted index for subfields in flat objects, thereby saving space.
 - Compatibility for migration: You can migrate your data from systems that support similar flat types to OpenSearch.